-I created this recipe by adding a little of this and that, tasting along the way, until I was satisfied with the flavor.
-It was so good, I couldn't stop tasting it.
+I created this recipe by adding a little bit of this and that, and tasting it along the way until I was satisfied with the flavor.
+This barbecue rub was so good, I couldn't stop tasting it.

 This is the same rub I use on my Oven Baked BBQ Pork Tenderloin.
-Mix a little of this rub with some apricot jam and you have a deliciously simple BBQ sauce.
-Don’t stop at apricot, use whichever fruit jam or preserves you like.
+Mix a little bit of this with some apricot jam and you have a deliciously simple barbecue sauce.

 Have I told you how important it is to have music playing when you cook?
 Cooking shouldn't be a chore.
 Have some fun in the kitchen!

 - Sprinkle and rub on ribs, brisket, chicken, pork, or chops.

 - Can be added to baked beans to enhance flavor.
 Add to your taste.